elves/elvish/PACKAGING.md

     requirements when packaging reproducible builds.

-    In addition, if your distribution uses a patched version of the Go compiler that changes its output, you must treat this as a patch on Elvish itself, and supply a version suffix accordingly.
+    In addition, if your distribution uses a patched version of the Go compiler that changes its output, or if the build command uses any additional flags (either via the command line or via any environment variables), you must treat this as a patch on Elvish itself, and supply a version suffix accordingly.

 If you follow these requirements when building Elvish, you can mark the build as a reproducible one by overriding `src.elv.sh/pkg/buildinfo.Reproducible` to